8.3.8. Prometheus#

 Warning

-Prometheus is a MONITORING tool, not a SUPERVISION tool.
+Prometheus is a METRICS monitoring tool, not a SUPERVISION monitoring tool.
 As so, it is really great to gather metrics data (integers, floats) and monitor metrics of the cluster over the time.
 However, it was not designed to be a supervision tool, and so do a poor job for that.
-Consider using a tool like Icinga2 or equivalent for supervision (I might add a role to handle Icinga2 when I can).
-Example: What is the current load of my cluster ? -> monitoring.
+Consider using a tool like Zabbix or equivalent for supervision.
+Example: What is the current load of my cluster ? -> metrics.
 Is server c001 answering ping and is ssh able ? -> supervision.

 A production cluster needs both a monitoring AND a supervision tools.